API Hooking using Trampoline

 - Resolves

-address using GetModuleHandleA
+MessageBoxA address using GetModuleHandleA and GetProcAddress.

 - Copies the first

-to preserve the original code.
+INTERCEPTOR_SIZE bytes of MessageBoxA to preserve the original code.

 - Changes memory protection to

-to allow code modification.
+PAGE_EXECUTE_READWRITE using VirtualProtect to allow code modification.

 - Activation (